lennart-k/lunchbot/README.md

 asks for lunch so you don't have to

-Also features previews of the menu by DALLE 2.
+Also features previews of the menu by Craiyon and DALLE 2.
+The latter must currently be updated in the source code.
+Sorry :/

 ## Requirements